-We recommend loading enough money on your CharlieCard or CharlieTicket ahead of time, and paying with a credit or debit card, to reduce lines in stations.
+We recommend loading enough money on a CharlieCard or CharlieTicket early in the day, and paying with a credit or debit card to reduce lines in stations.

-For the day of the marathon, we recommend loading enough money on your CharlieCard or CharlieTicket for a round trip on the subway—about $5.
+On Marathon Day, we recommend loading at least $5 on a CharlieCard or CharlieTicket—this is enough for a round trip on the subway.
 We encourage paying with a credit or debit card to reduce lines in stations.

 Here all week?
-Our 7-day LinkPasses are $21.25—equal to the cost of about 9 subway trips.
+Our 7-day LinkPasses are $21.25—equal to the cost of about nine subway trips—and provide unlimited travel for a week from the date of purchase.
 You can buy them at fare vending machines at subway stations.

-Buy tickets or passes on the mTicket app, at fare vending machines in subway and some Commuter Rail stations, or from conductors on board the train with cash or credit.
+We recommend buying tickets or passes in the mTicket app to reduce lines at stations.
+Tickets are also available at fare vending machines in subway and some Commuter Rail stations, or from conductors on board the train with cash or credit.

 An all-day $15 Marathon Pass is valid for all Commuter Rail lines and zones, with unlimited hop-on and hop-off travel.
+Passes are available in the mTicket app and at ticket windows at North, South, and Back Bay stations.
 Note, this pass is not valid for the subway and bus.